Cougar Facts

 Cougar Distribution, Habitat, and Ecology

-Aiding in its continued existence as a species is the fact that it evolved as a highly adaptable creature.
+Aiding in its continued existence as a species comes the fact that it evolved as a highly adaptable creature.
 This flexibility allows it to inhabit a wide variety of habitat types within its native range.
 Most notably, though, these include forests, lowlands, mountains, and arid climates.

-Its incredible physique allows the impressive feline some of the greatest leaping and short-sprint ability of any animal.
+Its incredible physique also allows the impressive feline some of the greatest leaping and short-sprint ability of any extant animal.
 Individuals have the ability to jump as high as 18 ft (5.5 m) in one bound.
-These also evolved the capacity to leap as far as 40-45 ft (12-14 m) horizontally.
+These cats also evolved the capacity to leap as far as 40-45 ft (12-14 m) horizontally.

 Species Sharing Its Range